ecribbie/USRA_2022/SPP_DCJ_test_runs/README.txt

 -Light grey lines are a gene itself or a telomere -Dark black lines are for all adjacencies
 -Red highlights signify that that adjacency is present in the final solution
-    *NOTE:Gene-telomare adjacencies will never be red
+    *NOTE:Gene-telomere adjacencies will never be red